How to Create Your Unique Brand Colour Palette in 10 Steps

 • What is its unique brand personality?

-• What voice do you want your brand to use?
+• What brand voice do you want your company to use?

 • What visual style do you want your brand to have?